fangq/mmc/README.txt

 even more accurate, flexible, and memory efficient.
 MMC uses the state-of-the-art ray-tracing techniques to simulate photon propagation in a mesh space.
 It has been extensively optimized for excellent computational efficiency and portability.
-MMC currently supports both multi-threaded parallel computing and Single Instruction Multiple Data (SIMD) parallism to maximize performance on a multi-core processor.
+MMC currently supports multi-threaded parallel computing via OpenMP, Single Instruction Multiple Data (SIMD) parallism via SSE and, starting from v2019.10, OpenCL to support a wide range of CPUs/GPUs from nearly all vendors.

 To run an MMC simulation, one has to prepare an FE mesh first to discretize the problem domain.
 Image-based 3D mesh generation has been